islandpacket/SCjaildeaths/README.md

 | Chesterfield County Detention Center   | Jail administrators did not respond in advance of publication  |
 | Colleton County Detention Center   | Jail administrators did not respond in advance of publication |

+## Credit
+This dataset was compiled by Lucas Smolcic Larson, projects reporter with The Island Packet.
+Nick Sullivan, an intern with The State Media Co., contributed reporting and verified data.
+The story based on this dataset was edited by Gina Smith, regional projects editor.
+Special thanks to Tyler Dukes at the Raleigh News & Observer for providing records, Grant Smith at Reuters for sharing expertise and Dr. Robert Kaminski at the University of South Carolina for sharing arrest-related death reports.

+We encourage other news organizations and researchers to use this dataset and ask that it be credited to The Island Packet.